-Dizziness Drowsiness Weakness Runny nose Sore or watery eyes Dull headache Nausea Vomiting Shortness of breath Confusion Blurred vision Unconsciousness Brain damage Death
+Confusion Weakness Runny nose Blurred vision Sore or watery eyes Unconsciousness Dull headache Brain damage

+Nausea Death

-In most cases of CO poisoning, individuals becomes aware they are not feeling well but become so disoriented they aren't able to save themselves by getting to fresh air or calling for help.
+In most cases of CO poisoning, individuals become aware they are not feeling well but become so disoriented they aren't able to save themselves by getting to fresh air or calling for help.
 This is especially dangerous for people who are sleeping or intoxicated.
-Pets, babies and small children are usually the first affected by CO poisoning.
+Pets, babies, and small children are usually the first affected by CO poisoning.